How to Install Your Termite Monitor

 After the cardboard is flat on the base, you can then close the top of the termite monitor.
 To do so, line up the nubs on the back of the termite monitor, place the termite monitor on top, and snap the front closed, making sure everything is flush.

-When inspecting your termite monitor, things to look for in the cardboard insert include tunneling, grooving, or any type of insect crawling inside of the termite monitor.
+When inspecting the termite monitor, look for suspicious signs of activity in the cardboard insert such as tunneling, grooving, or any type of insect crawling inside of the monitor.
 Generally termites are either dark brown, black, or white, and will show up almost as little ants inside of the monitor.